mlund/faunus/docs/_docs/analysis.md

 The output file has three columns with steps; the value of the reaction coordinate; and the cummulative average of all preceding values.

-Examples:

-The folowing prints the mass center $z$ coordinate of the first molecule to disk every 100th steps:
+The folowing example prints the mass center $z$ coordinate of the first molecule to disk every 100th steps:

 ~~~ yaml